 German records that later came to light established the loss of three Ju.
 52s from this flight.

-In December 1942, Johnnie Houlton was posted back to Britain to join a Search and Rescue Squadron being formed in Scotland.
-However, a request to return to operations saw him posted to 602 Squadron at the end of January 1943.
-Three weeks later he was given permission to rejoin 485 Squadron.
-There, he flew sweeps and bomber-escorts, and when the Squadron moved to Biggin Hill on 1 July 1943 and exchanged its MK V Spitfires for MK IX’s, the tempo rapidly increased.
-Johnnie was commissioned in mid-August 1943 and claimed his first confirmed ‘kill’ (FW 190; 27 August), one share (FW 190; 16 September), and a further one damaged (Me 109 on the same day).
+In December 1942, Johnnie Houlton returned to Britain to join a newly formed Search and Rescue Squadron in Scotland.
+However, he was soon requested back for operations and was assigned to 602 Squadron at the end of January 1943.
+Just three weeks later, he received permission to rejoin 485 Squadron, where he participated in sweeps and bomber escorts.
+When the Squadron relocated to Biggin Hill on July 1, 1943, and upgraded from MK V Spitfires to MK IXs, the pace of operations picked up significantly.
+By mid-August 1943, Johnnie was commissioned and achieved his first confirmed 'kill' (an FW 190 on August 27), along with a shared kill (another FW 190 on September 16) and a further damaged aircraft (an Me 109 on the same day).

 I was virtually cemented in position, as it was physically impossible to lift hands, feet or head against that amount of 'g' (force), and we just kept careering around in a steep, left-hand descending turn; like winding down a giant, corkscrewing spiral.